 Skeptical Grumbling and Sovereign Grace

 One of the reasons that we preach straight through books of the Bible as our main way of hearing from God in corporate worship at Bethlehem, with occasional topical series thrown in along the way, is that it encourages us to consider all that God has to say in a book of the Bible, rather than just the parts we especially like or the parts that are easier to understand.
-Which means that we inevitably come upon passages that are controversial.
+This means that we inevitably come upon passages that are controversial.
 That is certainly true about today’s text.

 I try not to go out of my way to look for trouble.
 But when it comes — as it does when this text is quoted — there are reasons for it, and we should face it and learn from it.
 The controversial verse is John 6:44, and we will spend most of our time trying to understand what Jesus says here and why he says it and what benefit it has for us.